-Amongst all the cute-looking dog breeds – Labradors Retrievers are the most preferred house dogs.
+Labradors Retrievers are the most preferred house dogs among all the cute dog breeds.
 Dogs are known for their unconditional love towards humans.
-When you are seeking a large four-legged pet in your house, then Labradors are the first choice because of their fun and active nature.
+When you are seeking a sizeable four-legged pet in your house, then Labradors are the first choice because of their fun and active nature.

 These are very happy and affectionate breeds suitable for families with children.
-Easy to train, care and make friends with – these are some of the basic qualities of Labradors.
-However, when caring for your fur friend, it is essential to understand what makes them happy.
+Easy to train, care and make friends with – these are some of the essential qualities of Labradors.
+However, when caring for your fur friend, it is necessary to understand what makes them happy.

-8 Simple Ways to Keep Labrador Happy and Healthy
+12 Simple Ways to Keep Labrador Dogs Happy and Healthy

 Labradors are a categorically hairy breed and call for a certain amount of maintenance.
 Brushing off the shags not only ensures untangled appearance but will also reduce the shedding during autumn and spring.
 Brush using a special dog comb.
 It will make them happy and show attachment to the owner.

 Dogs appreciate this kind of gesture.
-Gentle but continuous brushing keeps the dog groomed as it stimulates the natural oils from the skin, brings luster to the coat, and stimulates blood circulation in the body.
+Gentle but continuous brushing keeps the dog groomed as it stimulates the natural oils from the skin, brings luster to the coat, and stimulates blood circulation.

 Labradors love outdoor activities.
 It is, therefore, significant to plan their walks, exercise, playtimes, and physical actions to keep their energy levels high.